hutnikus/linux_scripts/setup_notes.md

 -> to get rid of phantom windows, disable the "desktop icons" extension in extension manager

+# Unison
+To set up synchronization, you can create a `~/.unison/sync_name.prf` file.
+To start the sync process based on that profile, run `unison sync_name`

 # Useful commands

 copy large amount of files